proximax-storage/xpx-chain-devportal-docs/website/static/downloads/README_SDK.md

 # xpx-chain-sdk for <LANGUAGE_NAME>

-xpx-chain-sdk for <LANGUAGE_NAME> to interact with ProximaX Sirius Chain.
+xpx-chain-sdk for <LANGUAGE_NAME> to interact with Sirius Chain.

 ## Requirements